List of Bakugan Battle Brawlers characters: Stoica

+Member of the Twelve Orders.
+He's an Aquos Brawler.
+He has a split personality: one of an angel, the other the devil, which can change in a second.
+Stoica is usually calm and pompous, but when he is irritated, he will need a lot to calm him down.
+Stoica has many trick moves during battle and opponents have a hard time reading him.
+He has saved Gundalia many times with ingenious battling abilities.
+He is the youngest member of the Twelve Orders.
+His Bakugan partner is Lythirus.
+He is the only member of the Twelve Orders to show his human form.
+In Broken Spell, Stoica and Airzel reach Neathia, keeping Dan and Shun away from Barodius.
+After Kazarina's spell breaks, Stoica reveals that on the way to his ship, he saw Airzel and Gill talking about Kazarina.
+Airzel admits to Stoica that it was Gill that killed Kazarina, not Fabia, with Barodius listening in on them, thanks to Stoica's speakerphone being on.
+In Code Eve, Airzel realizes that Barodius was listening in on his conversation with Stoica, who had his speakerphone on.
+Stoica and Lythirius attack Dragonoid Colossus with acid bubbles in his eyes, blinding him in the process.
+But Dharak attacks Dragonoid Colossus with Stoica and Lythirius still on him, killing them all.

 Chaos Army

 Anubias

 Anubias was the leader of the team of the same name and an artificial creation of Barodius whose appearance resembled that of a Gundalian.
 He was a Darkus Brawler.
 Anubias was a competitive brawler willing to fight at any challenge.
 While not entirely a bad person, he looked down on those with weaknesses or excuses.
 He appeared to have a want to destroy Dan.
 Mag Mel absorbed and killed him in "Unfinished Business".
 He was mourned over by Noah and Dan, who vowed that Mag Mel would not get away with what he'd done.

 Sellon

 Sellon was the leader of the team of the same name, and was the artificial creation of Barodius that resembled the appearance of a Neathian.
 She was a Ventus Brawler.
 Sellon had a mysterious personality and a serious attitude towards brawling.
 She loved style and grace in a battle and lived by honor.
 Unlike most Neathians, whose form is mainly blue and white, Sellon's is black, with tentacle-like hair.
 She also has 6 eye-looking adornments on her chest, much like the Chaos Bakugan.
 At the end of "Dangerous Beauty", she stole Dan's key and gave it to Mag Mel but was then absorbed and violently killed by him.